Introduction and Inspirations

 One of the reasons that motivates the creation of "high-level" scripting languages is the need to free programmers from the burden of manually managing memory (Yes, I am looking at you: malloc, calloc, realloc and free).

-Since Bleach fits into the category of "high-level" scripting languages, it's not a language with manual memory management.
+Since Bleach fits into the category of "high-level" scripting languages, it is not a language with manual memory management.
 Instead, it has an automatic one.

 Briefly explaining, in a Tree-Walk Interpreter an AST (Abstract Syntax Tree) will be generated by the parser.
 After some static analysis steps, the AST will be given to the interpreter, so it can execute the code represented by the AST.